22 Heart-Healthy Foods to Start Eating ASAP

-Several studies have now shown that dark chocolate may benefit your heart, including one in 2012 that found that daily chocolate consumption could reduce nonfatal heart attacks and stroke in people at high risk for these problems.
+Several studies have now shown that dark chocolate may benefit your heart, This includes one from 2012, which found that daily chocolate consumption could reduce nonfatal heart attacks and stroke in people at high risk for these problems.
 The findings applied only to dark chocolate, meaning chocolate made up of at least 60-70% cocoa.
 Dark chocolate contains flavonoids called polyphenols, which may help blood pressure, clotting, and inflammation.
 Unfortunately, milk chocolate and most candy bars don't make the grade when it comes to protecting your heart.

 There's no reason to shun potatoes because they're white and look like a "bad" starch.
 As long as they're not deep fried, potatoes can be good for your heart.
 They're rich in potassium, which can help lower blood pressure.
 And they're high in fiber, which can lower the risk for heart disease.
 "They are definitely not a junk food or refined carbohydrate," says Graf.
 "They have a lot of health benefits."

 Tomato consumption in the U.S. has been rising and that's a good thing.
 Like potatoes, tomatoes are high in heart-healthy potassium.
 Plus, they're a good source of the antioxidant lycopene.
-Lycopene is a carotenoid that may help get rid of "bad" cholesterol, keep blood vessels open, and lower heart attack risk.
+Lycopene is a carotenoid that may help lower levels of "bad" LDL cholesterol, keep blood vessels open, and lower heart attack risk.
 And because they're low in calories and low in sugar, they don't detract from an already-healthy diet.
 "They're excellent for the body in a number of ways," says Graf.

 This includes almonds, walnuts, pistachios, peanuts and macadamia nuts, all of which contain good-for-your-heart fiber.
 They also contain vitamin E, which helps lower bad cholesterol.
-And some, like walnuts, are high in omega-3 fatty acids.
+And some, like walnuts, are high in a type of plant based omega-3 fatty acid called alpha-linolenic acid, or ALA, tied to anti-inflammation and improved circulation.
 "Some people in the past have avoided nuts because they're higher in fat, but most of the studies show that people who consume nuts daily are leaner than people who don't," says Graf.
 And leaner people are at a lower risk for heart problems.
 Look for varieties that don't have a lot of added salt.